rminchev1/news-site-demo/README.md

 A modern, full-stack news application built with React and Node.js, featuring user authentication, premium content access, and integrated paywall functionality.

+> **⚡ AI-Assisted Development**: This project was developed with the assistance of AI tools (GitHub Copilot) to accelerate development, provide code suggestions, and enhance documentation quality.

 ## 🏢 Business Overview

 This demo showcases a complete digital subscription business model for modern news publishers.
 The application demonstrates key revenue-generating capabilities and user engagement strategies that drive successful digital media businesses.